 We at SEMrush continuously monitor Google’s updates, as the search engine rarely stands still.
 While testing the updates that are most likely to impact advertisers, we have come to the conclusion that Google is moving in the direction of “autopiloted” campaigns.
 The message is clear, the more you delegate to Google Ads’ artificial mind - bids, placements, banner sizes, etc. - the more benefit you and your customers will get from the campaign.

-However, it will still be up to you to determine your audience, so it is important to be clear on who your customers are, which search terms they use to describe their query, and which visuals engage and trigger them.
-This initial input consisting of keywords, ad text, visuals and dozens of other aspects, must be as specific as possible.
+However, it will still be up to you to determine your audience, so it is vital to be clear on who your customers are, which search terms they use to describe their query, and which visuals engage and trigger them.
+This initial input consisting of keywords, ad text, visuals, and dozens of other aspects, must be as specific as possible.

-We have figured out the most important factors that will help increase the efficiency of your Google Ads campaigns in 2019, and we also explored some ways you can benefit from them.
+We have figured out the most essential factors that will help increase the efficiency of your Google Ads campaigns in 2019, and we also explored some ways you can benefit from them.

 Ad Copy: Provide a Variety of Ads to Choose From

 These days you are required to give Google freedom of choice when it comes to ad creatives.
 When you provide several ad variations for the same keyword set (at least three variations are recommended now), it helps ensure the best user experience.

 This recommendation is easier said than done; just think of the work required to write three ads for each of your 100 ad groups.
 However, we have some tips to make things easier.